patiencemanzen/patiencemanzen/README.md

 ![Github Banner](https://github.com/Jaydeep-Yadav/Jaydeep-Yadav/blob/main/banner.png)

 ## About
-Thousand-hills Born Software Engineer as well as Backend Developer, I have a proven track record of success.
-I possess three years of hands-on experience in PHP and an additional two years specializing in Laravel, Vue.js, and TypeScript.
-My skill set includes tackling complex problems, architecting innovative solutions, and seamlessly adapting to evolving technologies.
-I have also contributed my talents to the growth and success of Rwandan startups, demonstrating my ability to thrive in passionate and entrepreneurial environments.
+Thousand-hills Born a software engineer and backend developer with a strong track record of success.
+I have three years of practical experience in PHP and an additional two years of specialization in technologies such as Laravel, Vue.js, and TypeScript.
+My skill set includes problem-solving, developing innovative solutions, and adapting to new technologies with ease.
+I have also contributed to the growth and success of Rwandan startups, which showcases my ability to thrive in passionate and entrepreneurial environments.

 <h3 align="left">Teck stack 🛠 Languages and Tools:</h3>